chaincodelabs/lightning-route-builder/README.md

 Note that you do not need to include CSV headings in your output.

-## Task 2 - MPP Route
+## Step 2 - MPP Route

-For this task, you will create a payment route that uses multiple HTLCs to pay a single payment.
+For this step, you will create a payment route that uses multiple HTLCs to pay a single payment.
 This is called a "multi-part payment", and is often used in the network today to break up large payments to improve their chances of successfully propagating through the network.